Pulimurugan: Track listing

 In late December 2015, Sunder announced that the film would have two songs and more might be added, one of which would be a lullaby sung by S. Janaki and another song sung by Jassie Gift and Shreya Ghoshal.
 Janaki, however, announced her retirement from singing in the second half of 2016.
 She was replaced with Jairam, and Gift and Ghoshal were replaced with Yesudas and Chithra.
 Sunder approached Yesudas with the composition of "Kaadaniyum Kalchilambe" in late August 2016—his first association with Sunder.
 Including his discussions with Yesudas, the recording process was completed in one-and-a-half hours.
 Ahammed was the lyricist.
-The song was recorded on 27 August 2016.
 The theme song starting with the line "Muruga Muruga" was written by Harinarayanan; its lyrics were written after finishing the composition.
 The songs were recorded in a studio in Ernakulam.

 Sunder, who generally takes around one month to finish the music for a film, took three months for Pulimurugan and worked in two schedules.
 Without any short-notices, Vysakh gave Sunder enough time to compose the score.
 He composed while watching a rough version of the film before the final editing.
 At that time, the computer-generated imagery of the tiger was at its early stage and far from perfect, so Sunder had to envisage the tiger while composing for these scenes.
-The composition of score was completed on 11 September 2016.
-The DTS pre-mixing of the music was done on 17 September at G Studio in AVM, Chennai.

 The first music video from the film, "Kaadaniyum Kalchilambe" sung by Yesudas and Chithra, was released via YouTube on 14 September 2016—the day of the Hindu festival Thiruvonam.
 The song features Mohanlal and Mukherji enjoying their country life.
 Nivedita Mishra of Hindustan Times said, "It is a paean to marriage ...
 Kaadaniyum Kalchilambe is a beautiful celebration of Kerala—so lush and so soothing to the eye and so lovingly captured by cinematographer Shaji Kumar".
 Anjana George of The Times of India also gave a positive review, highlighting its visuals and saying, "while beautifully showcasing the chemistry between Lal [Mohanlal] and Kamalini, the director has also tried to capture the magical splendour of forest.
 The lovely shades of green, yellow, orange and blue are being magnificently used in the visuals."
 On 11 October 2016, in response to audience demand, Sundar released the theme song attached with a video of the making of the film.
 The film's second music video, "Manathe Marikurumbe" sung by Jairam, was released on 27 October 2016.